909 Kapiolani

 No analysis available

 The remarks directly confirm VA financing approval for the building.
-I found one explicit mention of VA approval and no conflicting statements, so this is high confidence.
+I found a clear positive mention and no conflicting statements in the listings.

-The remarks repeatedly and explicitly describe the building as fully insured, including walls-in style wording like 100% hurricane insurance.
-This is strong direct evidence, so confidence is very high.
+The public remarks repeatedly describe the building as fully insured, including explicit phrases like "100% hurricane insurance" and "100% insured."
+This is strong direct evidence that the HOA/master policy provides full building insurance coverage.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.